k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The Baseline rule is always enabled.
 It can be edited by checking the **Override** checkbox.
 The following changes can be applied to the Baseline rule:

 * Updating the Crawler-related settings, e.g., a sample size.
-* Updating the parameters of the product built-in plugins.
+* Updating the parameters of the product's built-in plugins.
 * [Adding a new plugins](13_discovery_pipeline_settings.md#adding-new-plugins) — described further in this article.

 Note that the Baseline rule overrides are automatically propagated to the project-level rules.
 For example, when a plugin is updated from 'active' to 'inactive' in the baseline, it becomes 'inactive' in all project-level rules.
 A project rule, however, can override the baseline rule.